-ACTION: The Planning & Zoning Commission should consider adopting an inclusionary housing regulation, and consider using proceeds from payments-in-lieu to fund a housing trust fund.
+RECOMMENDATION: The Planning & Zoning Commission should consider adopting an inclusionary housing regulation.

 9.1.5 Form-Based Codes

 Most zoning regulations restrict the use of various parcels of land.
 However, especially in central business districts, municipalities are more concerned with the appearance of buildings than their use.